 The value of any scholarship awarded will be reduced appropriately to take account of any payment from other sources, and candidates are expected to apply for state studentships or other research awards for which they may be eligible.
 Preference will be given to those who designate St Catharine’s College first on their university application.
 Please note that a separate application to the University of Cambridge for admission to doctoral or other graduate study must be made before applying for this scholarship.
 Information about admissions to the several Law courses is available at the Law Faculty website, www.law.cam.ac.uk.

-The College expects to announce Jacobson scholarships in June 2020 for the next academic year.
-To be considered for a scholarship, therefore, candidates must ensure that the completed application form and any supporting documentation is received by the St Catharine’s College Graduate Office (firstname.lastname@example.org), by 30 April 2020.
+The College expects to announce the Jacobson scholarship or scholarships in June 2020 for the next academic year.
+To be considered for a scholarship, candidates must therefore ensure that the completed application form and any supporting documentation is received by the St Catharine’s College Postgraduate Office (email@example.com) by 31 March 2020.
 Where candidates are currently engaged in a course of study, scholarships are conditional upon the successful completion of their course.
 If funds remain available for distribution during an academic year, nominal awards may be made to qualifying candidates.

-Applications for the award should be made using the application form which can be downloaded here.
-Completed forms should be submitted electronically in PDF format (one single file) to the Graduate Administrator at email@example.com
+Applications for the scholarship should be made using the application form found at the bottom of this page under 'DOWNLOADS'.
+Completed forms should be submitted electronically in PDF format (one single file) to the Postgraduate Administrator at firstname.lastname@example.org.

-Please note: two full academic references must be provided and we will not contact referees on any candidate’s behalf.
-Referees may email their references directly to the Graduate Administrator at the address above.
+Please note: two full academic references must be provided and the College will not contact referees on any candidate’s behalf.
+Referees may email their references directly to the Postgraduate Administrator at the address above by 31 March 2020.